akin2662/-Dijkstra-s-algorithm-for-2D-robot-path-planning-/README.md

 Input the X and Y coordinates of the start and goal node, when prompted in the Terminal

 Thank you :)!

+Here is the link to the repo : https://github.com/akin2662/Dijkstra-Algorithm.git